 Halloween is supposed to be the scariest night of the year.
-Turning your front gate and fence into a haunting backdrop can make your house one of the coolest ones on the block.
+You can turn your front gate and fence into a haunting backdrop using spooky decorations to make your house one of the spookiest ones on the block.
 With lighted jack-o-lanterns on the porch and a scarecrow set off to the side, your house can set the tone for the entire neighborhood.

-Scary Bats and Black Cats Cut black cats and scary bats out of cardboard.
-Place the cats randomly along the bottom of the fence so they cast long, eerie shadows across the sidewalk.
-Hang a few bats from trees or the tops of the fence posts so they look as if they are in flight.
-With a slight breeze blowing, they will be the crowning touch to top off a frightful night of trick-or-treating.
+Cut black cats and scary bats out of cardboard.
+Place the cats randomly along the bottom of the fence, so they cast long, eerie shadows across the sidewalk.
+Hang a few bats from trees or the tops of the fence posts, so they look as if they are in flight.
+With a slight breeze blowing, they top off a frightful night of trick-or-treating.

-Ghoulish Goodies Hang a few gourds, ears of corn, or other items that add holiday color along the fence.
-Treat bags with battery operated tea lights inside will give a subtle touch of light and guide the trick-or-treaters straight through the cob webs and up to your front porch.
+Treat bags with battery operated tea lights inside will give a subtle touch of light and guide the trick-or-treaters straight through the cobwebs and up to your front porch.